How to Compare Two Columns in Google Sheets (for matches & differences)

 =IF(A2=B2,”Same”,”Different”)

-Below are the steps to compare cells for a match across rows with redefined “TRUE” and “FALSE” values:
+To compare cells for a match across rows with redefined “TRUE” and “FALSE” values:

 2. Enter the =IF(Cell1=Cell1,”True Replacement Text”,”False Replacement Text”) as the cell formula (blue arrow).
-We’re using =IF(A2=B2,”Same”,”Different”) in this example.
+In this example, I used =IF(A2=B2,”Same”,”Different”).

 =IF(Conditional Statement (<, >, =, etc),"Cell 1 True Text","Cell 2 True Text")